Womens Issues

 Sleep difficulties can increase significantly during the peri-menopause and menopause period.
 This can also affect seizures.

-Discuss these options with the doctor to ensure they do not interfere with your antiseizure medication.
+Discuss these options with your doctor to ensure they do not interfere with your antiseizure medication.

 For more about Menopause and Epilepsy